 If you have rooted your Mi A1, you can easily enable the API by making a few build.prop edits.
 But if you want to do it without root, then it’s still quite easy to enable Camera2 API on Xiaomi Mi A1 running Android Pie.

 The process we have listed below will first require you to boot a Magisk Patched Boot Image to gain temporary root.
 Once booted into the OS, you can simply use a Terminal Emulator and change the required device properties to enable Camera2 API.
-You will still be able to take OTA updates after following this method, so stay out of worries.
+Since we are only rooting the phone temporarily, you will still be able to take OTA updates after following this method, so stay out of worries.

 - Xiaomi Mi A1 V10.0.7.0 (March 2019)